Monday, August 5, 2024

 LEE REMICK AND THE DAWN OF THE MINI-SERIES

-A fresh-faced 21-year-old Lee Remick made her motion picture debut as a luscious baton-twirling high school drum majorette in Elia Kazan’s 1957 classic, A Face in the Crowd.
-Remick’s seductive rendering of a precocious but empty-headed teenybopper who quickly becomes the bride of a lecherous drifter turned media celebrity (Andy Griffith) would launch her on the path to movie stardom.
+A fresh-faced 21-year-old Lee Remick made her motion picture debut as a seductive baton-twirling high school drum majorette in Elia Kazan’s 1957 classic, A Face in the Crowd.
+Remick’s rendering of a precocious but empty-headed teen who becomes the bride of a lecherous drifter turned media celebrity (Andy Griffith) would launch her on the path to movie stardom.

 A Face in the Crowd (1957)